LES4201 – Buddhist care practices

-No basic knowledge of Buddhism is required, although it would be helpful if you have received or read an introduction to Buddhism within the context of the major world religions.
+No basic knowledge of Buddhism is required, but you should have received or read an introduction to Buddhism within the context of the major world religions.

 The course requires a minimum of 80% mandatory presence from the students in the classes.

-The students should submit a reflection paper over a selected part of the syllabus, a book chapter or an article, mid-term in canvas for approval and response (1000-1500 words).
+The students should submit a reflection paper over a selected part of the syllabus, a book chapter or an article, for approval and response (500-1000 words).

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit your assignment.